|

 approaches zero, particles tend to aggregate.
 Higher zeta potentials will

+cause particles to repel due to like charges.
 The static layer is computed using the following formula (which is embedded

 in the Zeecom software).